medplum/medplum/packages/docs/docs/tutorials/bots/file-uploads.md

 ## HTTP File Uploads

 To upload to a file using http, you will have to submit an HTTP request with the `Content-Type` `multipart/form-data`.
-Medplum Bots ship with the npm [`form-data`](https://www.npmjs.com/package/form-data) to make it easier to create form data.
+Medplum Bots ship with the npm [`form-data`](https://www.npmjs.com/package/form-data) package to make it easier to create form data.

 Let's take a look at an example.
-First, we'll create a pdf (see the [Create a PDF](./creating-a-pdf.md) tutorial for more details)
+First, we'll create a pdf (see the [Create a PDF tutorial](./creating-a-pdf.md) for more details)

 ```ts
 const binary = await medplum.createPdf({